More at rubyonrails.org:

 end

-If you want to be sure that an association is present, you'll need to test whether the associated object itself is present, and not the foreign key used to map the association.
-This way, it is not only checked that the foreign key is not empty but also that the referenced object exists.
+To check that an association is present, you'll need to test that the associated object is present, and not the foreign key used to map the association.
+Testing the association will help you to determine that the foreign key is not empty and also that the referenced object exists.

 class Supplier < ApplicationRecord